CONVENTIONAL MEDICINE:

 This opens the door to many charlatans being in the profession, without any public anger at their ineffectiveness.
 For example, when COVID-19 social restrictions, based on expert medical advice, were admitted to have failed, no advising physician was considered responsible: they are considered infallible, or at the very least above reproach, even if they have obviously failed and harmed many.

-3. The incentive of the profession of medicine is to manage (not cure) disease.
+3. The incentive of the profession of medicine is to manage (not cure) disease, the most profitable path being to make people more medically dependent without killing them.
 To cure would destroy the highly profitable medical dependency of people suffering ongoing disease.
 Many treatments are designed to be readministered for the rest of the life of that patient: turning them into a permanent revenue stream for the industry.
+The sicker a patient gets, the much more medical services they consume.
 Even a patient dying is usually more profitable to conventional medicine than a cure.
 That's why the Center for Disease Control isn't called the Center for Disease Cures.

 1. Physicians, not patients, decide the treatment options.
 The physician only needs to limit those options to profitable ones to ensure business success.